Mykhailo Maksymovych: Legacy

 Maksymovych was a pioneer of his time and, in many ways, one of the last of the "universal men" who were able to contribute original works to both the sciences and the humanities.
-His works in biology and the physical sciences reflected a concern for the common man - love for his fellow human being, Schelling's philosophy, at work - and his works in literature, folklore, and history, often phrased in terms of friendly public "letters" to his scholarly opponents, pointed to new directions in telling the story of the common people.
+His works in biology and the physical sciences reflected a concern for the common man – love for his fellow human being, Schelling's philosophy, at – and his works in literature, folklore, and history, often phrased in terms of friendly public "letters" to his scholarly opponents, pointed to new directions in telling the story of the common people.
 In doing this, however, Maksymovych "awakened" new national sentiments among his fellows, especially the younger generation.
 He greatly influenced many of his younger contemporaries including the poet Taras Shevchenko, the historian Mykola Kostomarov, the writer Panteleimon Kulish, and many others.

 The library of Kyiv University is named in his honour.